FUNDING FOR PROJECTS THAT IMPROVE LIVES

 Eligible applicants should be members of academic institutions, health care providers and organizations, or consumer advocates and organizations.
 Grantee institutions must be located in the United States or Canada.
 However, project directors and fellows are not required to be U.S. or Canadian citizens.

 All applications must be submitted in the name of the project director by the fiscally responsible organizational entities.
-Each application must be endorsed by the organization’s signing official (the person responsible for organizational approval) and the financial officer (the person responsible for financial reporting).
+Each application must be endorsed by the organization’s signing official (the person responsible for organizational approval).

 Foundation staff will review applications for compliance with Foundation guidelines.
 The Education Foundation Board of Directors will evaluate applications for merit and relevance and make the final funding decisions.